cristiangarcial/UOCIS322-P6/README.md

 This project has been updated to include a submit and display button.
 When a user presses the submit button a message is displayed on the webpage notify the user that the data was submitted successfully.
 The distance in kms, the open, and close times are collected using the .each javascript function.
 Then that information is send with post to flask brevet.py.
 Then in flask brevet.py the information is loaded in and added to the database.
 When the user presses the diplay button, a new webpage is loaded and displays the information that was collected.

 # Project Part 6
+This update to the project includes a restful service that allows the user to select whether they want to view the open, close or both time's, as well as seeing the information is JSON or CSV, and how many data fields they would like to see.

+This is done using a API and a corresponding website for user interaction.